Jarzka/stylefy/README.md

 Now you are ready to go.

-Finally, it's good be aware of local storage caching.
+Finally, it's good be aware of local storage caching:

+### Caching summary

+stylefy supports style caching for styles generated on the frontend via HTML5 local storage and it is turned on by default.
+The converted CSS code is added into local storage and loaded from there when the page is reloaded.
+Caching can speed up the style generation a lot, so it is recommended to keep it on at least in the production environment.

 You can read more about it in the *Style caching* section.

 ## Backend (Clojure)